jonaslu/spad-mats/README.md

 Run ./db-setup.sh with the PG_DSN environment set.
 You can either set the environment variable PG_DSN to a connection string of your choice, or you can accept the default of postgres://postgres@localhost:5432/spad-mats?sslmode=disable.

 Postgres must be running when you do this and the script relies on bash and psql.

+# cmd/import/main.go
+Imports the commit-log of a local git-repository into two tables in the database.
+If the repository is above a certain commit-count, it uses sampling to lower the number of commits.

+It uses two environment-variables: PG_DSN for the connection string (or you can use the default) and COUNT which is the number above it starts to sample commits.
+If not set will sample the entire repo.

+Usage:
+`go run cmd/import/main.go <path-to-repo> <repo-name>`

+It'll consider the currently checked out branch of the given repo (if bare cloned will default to master or main if newer github repository).

+It is assumed that the git-repo exists on the correct path and that it contains at least 1 commit.
+What happens otherwise is undefined.